eduvinagre/real-sate-react/readme.md

 # REAL STATE

-This is a functional website I made using React for an imaginary real state client.
+This is a functional website I made using React for an imaginary real state client improving my skills using React.

 ## Table of contents